Imamzadeh Chaharmanar

-The Imamzadeh Chaharmanar (امامزاده علی بن مجاهد), also known locally as Imamzadeh Ali ibn Mujaheed, is a forner Twelver Shi'ite imamzadeh and mausoleum complex, located in Tabriz, Iran.
+The Imamzadeh Chaharmanar (امامزاده علی بن مجاهد), also known locally as Imamzadeh Ali ibn Mujaheed, is a former Twelver Shi'ite imamzadeh and mausoleum complex, located in Tabriz, Iran.
 It was built during the Seljuk era.
 The complex was added to the Iran National Heritage List and is administered by the Cultural Heritage, Handicrafts and Tourism Organization of Iran.

 The mausoleum contains the tomb of Ali ibn Mujaheed, a descendant of the fourth Ahl al-Bayt Imam, Ali al-Sajjad, as well as two of the rulers of the Rawadid dynasty.
 The mausoleum is located next to the historic Gharabaghi Mosque, but unlike the mosque, it has been closed since 1965.

 Etymology

 The name "Chaharmanar" means "four minarets" in Persian.
 This is because the mausoleum has four identical minarets on each of its corners.

 History

 An inscription on the building gives the first construction to a time during the Seljuk era.
 In the 11th century, the Rawadid ruler Abu'l-Hayja Mamlan I and his son, Abu Mansur Wahsudan were buried in the mausoleum.
 The mausoleum also survived the 1721 Tabriz earthquake.

 In the year 1863, major repairs were done, by the order of Qajar princess, Zia ol-Saltaneh, daughter of Fath-Ali Shah Qajar.